-David Rodríguez Caballero (born 1970 Pamplona, Spain) is a Spanish contemporary sculptor based in Madrid and New York.
-Rodríguez Caballero’s artistic practice falls within the context of abstraction, with his distinctive use of organic geometry.
+David Rodríguez Caballero is a contemporary sculptor based in Madrid and New York.
+His artistic practice falls within the context of abstraction, with his distinctive use of organic geometry.
 The artist has explored the poetics of the fold and the curve in his sculptures over the past two decades.
 Metal serves as an important medium for the artist which enables him to explore and experiment with his core theme: light.

 Rodríguez Caballero began producing wearable art in 2008, which has played a very important role in the artist’s career as a sculptor.
 These wearable art projects gave Rodríguez Caballero the unique opportunity to experiment with his key elements, the curve and the fold, as well as gravity-defying support designs, he has subsequently transferred into sculptures.